Canon G7 X Mark II vs Nikon D3400

 - More modern: Was introduced somewhat (5 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the G7X Mark II comes out slightly ahead of the D3400 (14 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G7X Mark II emerges as the winner of the contest (15 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G7 X Mark II and the Nikon D3400 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.